rak-n-rok/Krake/docs/admin/security.rst

     resources.

 .. important::
-    If a Krake component (a controller, or Rok) communicates with the API, the same process is performed.
+    If a Krake component (a controller, or krakectl) communicates with the API, the same process is performed.
 In this case, the user is actually the component itself.